 One major drawback of wireless headphones is that there’s always a slight chance that you’ll forget to fully charge them, and that’s a potential disaster if happens in the middle of your gaming session.

-That being said, many high-quality wireless gaming headsets come with 7-8 hours of battery life, which is more than enough time for you to play games.
+That being said, many high-quality wireless gaming headsets come with at least 7-8 hours of battery life, which is more than enough time for you to play games.

 In case you want to have a wired gaming headset, make sure to check its cable quality.
 Don’t ever buy a headset with an average quality cable, because (if you break it somehow) it will make your whole headset useless.

-Many manufacturer give you a spare cable that can replace the current (and broken) cord but this functionality is not very common,
+Some manufacturers give you a spare cable that can replace the current (and broken) cord but this functionality isn’t very common.

 5. Built-in Microphone

-Microphones are necessary if you want to talk with your teammates during a game.
-You need to make sure that the headset you're going to buy has a decent mic, that at least sends your voice clean and clear.
+Microphones are necessary if you want to have an in-game talk with your teammates.
+You need to make sure that the headset you’re going to buy has a decent mic that at least sends your voice clean and clear.

 If a mic doesn’t collect all the ambient noise and sends your voice without any clutter, it’s good.

 That being said, there are some people who don’t give too much attention to the mic of their headsets.
 They usually rely on a separate mic.